 There are legitimate concerns about the vaccine schedule, and in not vaccinating young babies.
 It is up to each parent to decide which shots they feel are most important, if any.
 The risk-benefit analysis posts can help you decide which you feel are important.

 Talk to your pediatrician about this, too.
 If the doctor says “CDC or nothing,” walk out.
-Find someone who will treat you like an intelligent person and have a conversation with you, and find a way to meet your needs.
+Find a doctor who will treat you like an intelligent person and have a conversation with you, and find a way to meet your needs.

 No one else can tell you what to do.
 Read through all the material and talk to a medical professional you trust, and come up with a schedule that you feel fits your family’s needs.